 This landmark restaurant is right by the beach and next to the Zanzibar ferry terminal.
-This Restaurant is tribute to Freddie Mercury of Queen.
+This Restaurant is a tribute to Freddie Mercury of Queen.
 Great location best place to have a beer and watching sunset right from your table.

 House of Spices, Kiponda Street, Stone Town, Zanzibar

-It is simple to buy SIM Card at the airport at a small kiosk just outside the arrival hall.
+It is simple to buy a SIM Card at the airport at a small kiosk just outside the arrival hall.
 You can also buy in Stone Town.
 The service provider with the most coverage on Zanzibar is “Zantel”.

 US$ 1 = 2234.00 Tanzanian Shilling (TZS), withdrawing local currency from ATM is not a problem as long as the care got Visa or MasterCard logo.
-ATM is available at the airport just outside the arrival hall, and you will find few more in Stone Town.
+ATM is available at the airport just outside the arrival hall, and you will find a few more in Stone Town.

 Please leave a comment below!
 I’d love to hear from you to improve my knowledge.